+Action without a Meeting.
+Under extraordinary circumstances, the Board may defer completion of its action pending an email vote.
+Such an email vote requires a unanimous vote of all present disinterested Promoter Directors (or alternate) for approval.
+An email vote can only be authorized if i) the request for Board action had been submitted to the Board consistent with the requirements in 3.7.e) Action by the Board. and ii) been considered and discussed by the Board at its regularly scheduled or special meeting.
+An email vote must not be used to circumvent the Board’s normal practice of conducting business during its regular or special meetings as described in this section and is only offered in extraordinary circumstances, for example to allow a Promoter Director to confer with his or her Promoter Member organization following discussion of the proposal.
+In the case of an email vote, the Chair of the meeting shall set the terms of the vote, including the method by which votes are collected, and the window during which the vote is to remain open.

 Quorum.
-Except as otherwise required herein, participation of a majority of each current Promoter Director (or his or her alternate) in good standing immediately before a meeting will constitute a quorum for the transaction of business at that meeting of the Board.
+Except as otherwise required herein, participation of a majority of the Promoter Directors (or alternate) in good standing immediately before a meeting will constitute a quorum for the transaction of business at that meeting of the Board.
 In the absence of a quorum at any such meeting, a majority of the Directors present may adjourn the meeting and set a time for the meeting to be continued.
 Notice of the new time and details of participation will be given to all Directors via direct notice.

 Voting.